 The first two are absolute must-haves.
 It’s hard to imagine a student these days existing without a small refrigerator and a microwave.
 Certainly having both will save money over eating out for midnight meals and snacks.
 It’s also healthier than frequenting the local vending machines.

-You could buy a compact microwave and a compact fridge separately, but you can save some money and insure they are appropriate for your college by buying a microwave/fridge combo.
+You could buy a compact microwave and a compact fridge separately, but you can save some money and ensure they are appropriate for your college by buying a microwave/fridge combo.

 Many colleges have strict requirements on back to college appliances including the size and power of microwaves and refrigerators, to help save energy and for safety reasons.